 Rainbow Library is a national initiative driven by GLSEN that sends LGBTQ+ affirming text sets to schools and libraries across the country - for free.

-Starting April 1, 2022, GLSEN Phoenix is inviting any full-time staff member at a K-12 school or public library in Arizona to apply for a Rainbow Library for their community.
-Each school that applies is eligible to receive one Rainbow Library starter set, which contains 10 LGBTQ+ affirming grade-aligned books, posters and supplemental GLSEN Phoenix resources.
+Starting April 1, 2022, GLSEN Arizona is inviting any full-time staff member at a K-12 school or public library in Arizona to apply for a Rainbow Library for their community.
+Each school that applies is eligible to receive one Rainbow Library starter set, which contains 10 LGBTQ+ affirming grade-aligned books and posters.

 Rainbow Libraries will be delivered to schools and community libraries in the Fall of 2022 on a first come first served basis.
 Title I Schools will be prioritized.